 “A moderate dose of caffeine at bedtime, 3 hours prior to bedtime, or 6 hours prior to bedtime each have significant effects on sleep disturbance…” — Medical Professionals from Sleep Disorders & Research Center, Henry Ford Hospital

 As adults continue to get older, they often struggle to get the shut-eye they need.
-A National Sleep Foundation report found that 39% of elderly people report having a hard time falling asleep.

-Research shows that sleep deprivation in some form is present among most psychiatric disorders.
+The findings show that sleep deprivation in some form is present among most psychiatric disorders.
 The question remains for many suffering with these conditions, which came first, sleeplessness or the psychiatric disorder?

-Both sad and scary, but severe conditions can lead to death, so if this sounds like you: listen up!
+Both sad and scary, but severe conditions can lead people to death, so if this sounds like you: listen up!

 Oh sleep, Oh gentle sleep,